Oops! Something went wrong while submitting the form.

 It’s always a good idea to check in to make sure you are optimizing your automated email flows and maybe make some strategic additions to ensure you’re getting the most out of your automated emails.

-Whether you’re using Klaviyo or another tool, here’s what you need to know for your spring cleaning:
+Whether you’re using Klaviyo or another tool, here’s what you need to know to strenghen your tech stack:

 Improving Your Automated Email Flows: The Checklist